 IMPORTANT NOTE: Because MAT 10 and MAT 189 are offered only in Summer, students will need to plan their path to completing the minor accordingly.

-Minor Courses Offered in Summer 2024:
+Minor Courses Offered in Summer 2025:

 MAT 111AU – Audio Engineering, Sound Design, and Generative Music Systems (Session B)

 This project-based course will cover concepts in audio mixing, editing, and sound design.
-Students will learn fundamentals of audio engineering through recording and producing original audio tracks, develop skills in audio programming to create bespoke audio effects and generative music systems, gain skills using industry-standard audio software Ableton Live as well as Max4Live, get a chance to collaborate and work alongside other creators here on campus, and have their work showcased in an event at the end of the session.
+You will learn fundamentals of audio engineering through recording and producing original audio tracks, develop skills in audio programming to create bespoke audio effects and generative music systems, gain skills using industry-standard audio software Ableton Live as well as Max4Live, get a chance to collaborate and work alongside other creators here on campus, and have your work showcased in an event at the end of the session.

 This is an introductory course that focuses on the skills and practices of media arts and design.
 Students identify a theme and explore it through reading and making over six weeks.
-The course emphasizes a hands-on approach and requires physical evidence of students' efforts.
+The course emphasizes a hands-on approach and requires physical evidence of students; efforts.
 Students analyze successful architects, designers, and artists who defined the areas of media, arts, and design.
 The course format includes two in-person lectures and one in-person section per week, with a focus on producing examples for the final project.
 The end goal is a successful final project presented in an exhibition format on campus.

 This course covers the entire process from concept design to detailed plans, and students navigate it using traditional sketching and cutting-edge AI tools.
 Practical lessons in laser cutting and 3D printing empower students to create multi-material constructs, emphasizing iterative design processes to refine outcomes.
 The course is partly held in the Library Makerspace, and it includes hands-on sections promoting active learning.
 Students culminate their learning in a final project, where they explore innovative form factors, interactive prototypes, and fabrication practices.